Logius-standaarden/fsc-core/draft-fsc-core-00.md

 * `GetInwayAddressForServices`, gets Inway address of specific Services known by the Directory
 * `GetGroupInfo`, returns the version of the FSC standard used by the Group

-RPC's **MUST** use Protocol Buffers of the version 3 Language Specification to exchange messages, as specified on [developers.google.com](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
+RPCs **MUST** use Protocol Buffers of the version 3 Language Specification to exchange messages, as specified on [developers.google.com](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).

 The messages are specified below.